ibm-cloud-docs/vmware/vmware-vsphere-6.md

 # VMware licensing options
 {: #license-options-vmware}

-VMware administrators can quickly realize cost-effective hybrid cloud characteristics by deploying into an {{site.data.keyword.BluSoftlayer_full}} enterprise-grade global cloud.
-A key {{site.data.keyword.BluSoftlayer_notm}} differentiator is that vSphere workloads and catalogs can be provisioned onto VMware vSphere environments within {{site.data.keyword.BluSoftlayer_notm}} data centers without modifying VMware VMs or guests.
-These deployments are made possible by using a common vSphere hypervisor and management/orchestration platform.
+VMware&reg; administrators can quickly realize cost-effective hybrid cloud characteristics by deploying into an {{site.data.keyword.cloud}} enterprise-grade global cloud.
+A key differentiator is that vSphere workloads and catalogs can be provisioned onto VMware vSphere environments within {{site.data.keyword.cloud}} data centers without modifying VMware VMs or guests.
+These deployments are made possible by using a common vSphere hypervisor and management or orchestration platform.

-In addition to offering the vSphere 6 Enterprise Plus License, {{site.data.keyword.BluSoftlayer_notm}} offers monthly licensing for vCenter, NSX, vRealize, vSAN, and Site Recovery Manager (SRM).
+In addition to offering the vSphere 6 Enterprise Plus License, {{site.data.keyword.cloud}} offers monthly licensing for vCenter, NSX, vRealize, vSAN, and Site Recovery Manager (SRM).

 ## VMware vSphere
 {: #vmware-vsphere-features}